-The Old Town of Gdansk in Poland is one of the most beautiful medieval city centres of the country.
+The Old Town of Gdansk is one of the most beautiful medieval city centres in Poland.
 In the past years a lot of the buildings were restaurated and now the Old Town is even more beautiful than before.
 The narrow houses along the main street Ulica Dluga give a good impression of the former wealth of Gdansk.
 Strategically located in a good position close to the Baltic Sea, Gdansk and its port have always been a centre for commerce.

 Gdansk: Poland’s most popular tourist destination